THE NEW SENT(I)ENCE seeks poems that do one or more of the following:

 - That interrogate the ways humans relate to, conceive of, and treat non-human animals.

-We are interested in a wide variety of styles, approaches, and themes, and not only poems where an animal or animals are the central subject.
+In addition to a diversity of voices, we are also interested in a wide variety of styles, approaches, and themes, and not only poems where an animal or animals are the central subject.
 Please see our Featured Poems to get a sense of (some of) the sorts of poems we believe are meaningfully engaging with animals and animality.
 See also Allison Davis’s excellent short essay, Writing About Animals, on our website.